nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 511
 00:31:37,979 --> 00:31:41,070
-[SPEAKER_05]: you know, value of the triage process as it's done.
+[SPEAKER_05]: you know, dive into the triage process as it's own stuff.

 512
 00:31:41,050 --> 00:31:45,137